EFX Allocations and Orientations on Bipartite Multi-graphs: A Complete Picture: EFX Orientations on Bipartite Multi-graphs

 \subsection{Hardness of Deciding the Existence of EFX Orientations}

 In this section, we consider the computational problem of deciding whether a given instance on a bipartite multi-graph (even a multi-tree with a constant number of agents) admits an $\efx$ orientation.
-We reduce our problem from the $\np$-complete problem of \emph{Partition}.
+We reduce the $\np$-complete \emph{Partition Problem} to our problem.

 \paragraph{Partition Problem.} Consider a multi-set\footnote{A multi-set allows multiple instances for each of its elements.} $P= \{p_1, p_2, \ldots, p_k\}$ of $k$ non-negative integers.
 The problem is to decide whether $P$ can be partitioned into two multi-sets $P_1$ and $P_2$ such that $\sum_{p \in P_1}p = \sum_{p \in P_2}p$.